Jayakatwang rebellion

 Jayakatwang rebellion was a rebellion that occurred in 1292, due to Jayakatwang's ambition to become king and past grudges where his ancestor, Kertajaya, was defeated by the ancestor of Kertanagara, Ken Arok.
 Various Old Javanese records such as Nagarakretagama, Pararaton, Kidung Harsawijaya, and Kidung Panji Wijayakrama mention that Jayakatwang was a subordinate king in Kadiri who rebelled against Kertanagara's power in Singhasari.

 Background

-After Singhasari defeating Malayu Dharmasraya in Sumatra in 1290, Singhasari became the most powerful kingdom in the region.
+After Singhasari defeated Malayu Dharmasraya in Sumatra in 1290, Singhasari became the most powerful kingdom in the region.
 Kertanegara sent a massive army to Sumatra in the Pamalayu campaign.
-However, seizing the opportunity of the lack of an army guarding the capital, in 1292, Jayakatwang, the Duke of Kediri (Gelang-gelang), a vassal state of Singhasari, revolted against Kertanegara.
+However, seizing the opportunity of the lack of an army guarding the capital, Jayakatwang, the Duke of Kediri (Gelang-gelang), a vassal state of Singhasari, revolted against Kertanegara in 1292.
 Jayakatwang's revolt was assisted by Kertanegara's former close friend, Banyak Wide (also known by his title Arya Wiraraja), who secretly despised Kertanegara since he was removed from being a minister/chamberlain of Singhasari and was sent to Madura as the governor in Sumenep.
 Jayakatwang also had a past grudges that his ancestor, Kertajaya, was defeated by the founder of Singhasari itself, Ken Arok.